kingandmcgaw/kingandmcgaw.github.io/_posts/2015-06-21-takeaways-from-elite-camp-2015.md

 A common theme amongst the speakers was the importance of engaging with your customers as humans, in order to better understand their needs and motivations.
 Attempting to *infer* user needs from quantitative data can lead us to believe “what you see is all there is”, and hide important truths.

-> “The most important thing in conversion optimisation is the discovery of what matters” Peep Laja
+> “The most important thing in conversion optimisation is the discovery of what matters” – [Peep Laja](https://twitter.com/peeplaja)

 Getting away from data and speaking with the *actual humans* who pay your bills generates insights that help us design better hypotheses for improving user experience.